tkuriyama/jsonutils/docs/jbro.md

 #### Introduction ####

 jbro offers a simple command-line tool for inspecting the contents of JSON files.
-It is especially useful when a JSON file is not formatted nicely, e.g. without pretty-print spacing or worse, without any newline characters.
+It is motivated by the frustration of calling `head` on a very long JSON file without any newline characters.
+It is especially useful for dealing with JSON files that are not formatted nicely, e.g. without reasonable spacing or newline characters.

 <hr>